Common Motorcycle Accident Injuries

 - Consult an attorney, once your health is stable, to find out more about your legal options for recovery.

-At Dormer, Harpring & Gray, our lawyers are ready to help injured people get onto the path to recovery following a motorcycle accident.
+At Dormer Harpring, our lawyers are ready to help injured people get onto the path to recovery following a motorcycle accident.
 We are committed to providing compassionate, personalized service, and we will go the extra mile to handle your legal claims so you can focus on healing and getting your life back to normal.

 Most Common Types of Injuries Caused by Motorcycle Accidents